Chapter 7 International Travel with Infants & Children

 Traveling Safely with Infants & Children

 The number of children who travel or live outside their home countries has increased dramatically.
-In 2010, an estimated 2.2 million US resident children aged ≤18 years traveled internationally.
+In 2014, an estimated 2.44 million international travelers from the United States were children or adults traveling with children.
 Although data about the incidence of pediatric illnesses associated with international travel are limited, the risks that children face while traveling are likely similar to those their parents face.
-However, children are less likely to receive pre-travel advice.
-In a review of children with post-travel illnesses seen at clinics in the GeoSentinel Surveillance Network, only 51% of all children and 32% of the children visiting friends and relatives (VFRs) had received pre-travel medical advice, compared with 59% of adults.
+However, children are less likely to receive pretravel advice.
+In a review of children with post-travel illnesses seen at clinics in the GeoSentinel Surveillance Network, only 51% of all children and 32% of the children visiting friends and relatives (VFRs) had received pretravel medical advice, compared with 59% of adults.
 The most commonly reported health problems among child travelers are as follows:

 - Diarrheal illnesses

 - Dermatologic conditions, including animal and arthropod bites, cutaneous larva migrans, and sunburn

 - Systemic febrile illnesses, especially malaria

 - Respiratory disorders

 Motor vehicle and water-related injuries are also major health problems for child travelers.
 In assessing a child who is planning international travel, clinicians should:

 - Review routine childhood and travel-related vaccinations.
 The pretravel visit is an opportunity to ensure that children are up-to-date on routine vaccinations.